peachynonah/CLBF_2linkman/README.md

 graph_two_link_animation: trajectory of manipulator.

 graph_input: graph of 2-norm of input.
 Comparison of FL input and added safety input is also shown.

+Onpaper_datas: ROS2 bag file datas of simulation situations on the submitted paper.